datalad-handbook/book/docs/basics/101-133-containersrun.rst

 To put it simple, computational containers are cut-down virtual machines that allow you to package all software libraries and their dependencies (all in the precise version your analysis requires) into a bundle you can share with others.
-On your own and others machines, the container constitutes a secluded software environment that
+On your own and other's machines, the container constitutes a secluded software environment that

 - contains the exact software environment that you specified, ready to run